ruzzigiulio/Blog_Statistics/Homework_1.md

 In statistics, a statistical population is a set of entities, also known as "units", that can be grouped together by a common feature.
 They are subject of study due to some interest questions.
-In ## Descriptive Statistics, # population is the object from where extract informations, in the other hand in ## Inferential Statistics it can be treat as the means to make inferences about the population itself.
+In **Descriptive Statistics**, *population* is the object from where extract informations, in the other hand in **Inferential Statistics** it can be treat as the means to make inferences about the population itself.

 ### 2_R